 Stereotype Applies To

+enumeration Class

-enumeration Class Corresponds To: An enumerated type.
+Corresponds To: An enumerated type.

 event Operation

 Corresponds To: An event.

 extension Operation

-extension Corresponds To: A Class extension method, represented in code by a 'this' parameter in the signature.
+excusion Corresponds To: A Class extension method, represented in code by a 'this' parameter in the signature.

 indexer Operation

 Corresponds To: A property acting as an index for this Class.

 partial Operation

-Luciu Corresponds To: The 'partial' keyword on an operation.
+r Corresponds To: The 'partial' keyword on an operation.

 property Operation

 property Corresponds To: A property possibly containing both read and write code.

+record Class

+Toola Corresponds To: A 'record' type.

+record_struct Class

+record_struct Corresponds to: A 'record struct' type.

-struct Class
+struct Class Corresponds To: A 'struct' type

-Survey Corresponds To: A 'struct' type.
+Corresponds To: A 'struct' type.

-Tag Applies To argumentName Operation with stereotype extension Corresponds To: The name given to this parameter. attribute_name Operation with stereotype property or event Corresponds To: The name of the variable behind this property or event. className Operation with stereotype extension Corresponds To: The Class that this method is being added to. const Attribute
+Tag Applies To argumentName Operation with stereotype extension Corresponds To: The name given to this parameter. attribute_name Operation with stereotype property or event

-Corresponds To: The const keyword. definition Operation with stereotype partial Corresponds To: Whether this is the declaration of the method, or the definition. delegate Operation Corresponds To: The 'delegate' keyword. enumType Operation with stereotype property Corresponds To: The datatype that the property is represented as. expressionBody Operation, Operation with stereotype property or indexer Corresponds To: 'True' if the 'Behavior Code' is from an expression body function member. extern Operation Corresponds To: The 'extern' keyword. fixed Attribute Corresponds To: The 'fixed' keyword. generic Operation Corresponds To: The generic parameters for this operation. genericConstraints Templated Class or Interface, Operation with tag 'generic' Corresponds To: The constraints on the generic parameters of this type or operation.
+Corresponds To: The name of the variable behind this property or event. className Operation with stereotype extension Corresponds To: The Class that this method is being added to. const Attribute Corresponds To: The const keyword. definition Operation with stereotype partial Corresponds To: Whether this is the declaration of the method, or the definition. delegate Operation Corresponds To: The 'delegate' keyword. enumType Operation with stereotype property Corresponds To: The datatype that the property is represented as. expressionBody Operation, Operation with stereotype property or indexer Corresponds To: 'True' if the 'Behavior Code' is from an expression body function member. extensionAttribute Operation with stereotype extension.
+Corresponds to: The attribute given to this parameter. extern Operation Corresponds To: The 'extern' keyword. fixed Attribute Corresponds To: The 'fixed' keyword. generic Operation Corresponds To: The generic parameters for this operation. genericConstraints Templated Class or Interface, Operation with tag 'generic' Corresponds To: The constraints on the generic parameters of this type or operation.
 Implements Operation Corresponds To: The name of the method this implements, including the interface name.
-ImplementsExplicit Operation Corresponds To: The presence of the source interface name in this method declaration. initializer Operation Corresponds To: A constructor initialization list. new Class, Interface, Operation Corresponds To: The 'new' keyword. override Operation Corresponds To: The 'override' keyword. params Parameter Corresponds To: A parameter list using the 'params' keyword. partial Class, Interface Corresponds To: The 'partial' keyword.
+ImplementsExplicit Operation Corresponds To: The presence of the source interface name in this method declaration. initializer Operation Corresponds To: A constructor initialization list. new Class, Interface, Operation Corresponds To: The 'new' keyword.

+override Operation

+Corresponds To: The 'override' keyword.

+params Parameter

+F Corresponds To: A parameter list using the 'params' keyword.

+partial Class, Interface

+1 Corresponds To: The 'partial' keyword.

 propertyInitializer Operation with stereotype property

 Corresponds To: A property initializer.

-readonly Operation, < <struct>>Class</struct>
+readonly Operation, < <struct>&gt;Class</struct>

 Corresponds To: The 'readonly' keyword.

+positionalParameters < <record>&gt; Class</record>

+Corresponds To: The position parameter in the record definition.

-ref Operation, < <struct>>Class</struct>
+ref Operation, < <struct>&gt;Class</struct>

 Corresponds To: The 'ref' keyword.

 sealed Operation

 Corresponds To: The 'sealed' keyword.

 static Class

 Corresponds To: The 'static' keyword.

 unsafe Class, Interface, Operation

 Corresponds To: The 'unsafe' keyword.

 virtual Operation

 Corresponds To: The 'virtual' keyword.

 writeonly Operation with stereotype property

 Corresponds To: This property only defining 'write' code.